Power of Culture Blog

 We identified funding and supportive service programs from within those agencies and highlighted helpful data to inform the relevance of those that can potentially be applied to our districts.

-We’re currently working with each task force member and their respective agency to pursue and support partnerships and policy addressing everything from public safety to housing, zoning, transportation, historic preservation, equity, access, connectivity, health, rural and urban community challenges, commercial and residential displacement, and municipal resource support.
+We’re currently working with each task force member and their respective agencies to pursue and support partnerships and policy addressing everything from public safety to housing, zoning, transportation, historic preservation, equity, access, connectivity, health, rural and urban community challenges, commercial and residential displacement, and municipal resource support.

 Our conversations have sparked substantial progress in creative problem-solving, and meaningful opportunities.
 One of the most promising outcomes of this work is that there is significant interest among task force representatives in developing a plan for ongoing collaboration and communication – ensuring we remain connected and united in supporting not only our districts, communities, and municipalities, but our broader sectors.

-Cultural Districts hold a unique power to uncover hidden narratives and humanize the built environment.
+State designated Cultural Districts hold a unique power to uncover hidden narratives and humanize the built environment.
 They transform sometimes static infrastructure into vibrant, thriving, communities, embedding and infusing culture, empathy, and meaning into every layer of development.
 Without the arts, culture, and creativity, cities and towns risk becoming efficient but homogenous; with Cultural Districts, we create places that inspire, resonate and endure.

 Given the challenges facing our state and sector, reimaging a Cultural Districts Initiative that preserves the diversity of both urban and rural communities, and that exists to welcome all people, is not a task to be taken on alone.